-You see it everywhere you go.
-When you scroll through your favorite social platform, turn on the TV, or read an article on the Internet, it’s in front of you waiting to be seen.
+Why is content marketing important in 2020?
+You see content everywhere you go.
+When you scroll through your favorite social platform, turn on the TV, or read an article on the Internet, it’s right in front of you.
 You can’t seem to escape it, yet everyone is clamoring for more!
-What is it?

-In 2019, a big buzzword that gets thrown around in conversation a lot is content.
+In 2020, a big buzzword being thrown around in conversation a lot is content.
 The truth is, everything you consume — whether it’s your weekend Netflix binge, catching up on Twitter, or watching the news — is just your way of consuming content.

-While this may seem like it doesn’t change your day-to-day life much, you’re actively making a choice of which kind of content you deem useful or of quality to you with each action you take.
+While this may seem like it doesn’t change your day-to-day life much, you’re actively making a choice when it comes to the kind of content you deem useful or of quality to you with each decision you make.

 While the Internet continues to be relied on more heavily each and every day, we broke down the top five content marketing trends, and why you should be implementing them.